Choosing a Talent Agent

 - Does the agency require you to take classes and workshops from them?
 Agencies may offer classes and workshops, but you should not be required to take them as a condition of your representation.

 - Does the Agency require you to use an in-house or specified photographer?
 (They may recommend photographers, but they should not require you to use a specific photographer.)
+Check out our list of photographers (the list is of photographers that work with ACTRA members).

 - Does the Agency ask you to sign a contract without giving you time to think about your decision or without suggesting you check it with a lawyer?